albertotamajo/imagenet1k-coarse-classes/README.md

 # ImageNet1k Coarse Classes
 This repository organizes the ImageNet1k dataset into 10 coarse classes, where each class consists of semantically similar image categories.
 The `imagenet_label_wordnet_synset_coarse_class.json` file contains information for all ImageNet1K classes, including their synset ID, label, URI, and coarse class.
-The following outlines a description for each coarse class.
+The following outlines the coarse classes.

 ## Coarse class 0
 ![Class 1 samples](images/class1_samples.png)